 Simon Silverman Phenomenology Center

-The Simon Silverman Phenomenology Center, founded in 1980, is the representation of the phenomenological orientation of Duquesne University.
-The Philosophy and Psychology departments at Duquesne University share a tradition of work in phenomenology.
+The Simon Silverman Phenomenology Center, founded in 1980, is an embodied expression of the phenomenological orientation of Duquesne University, especially found in the graduate programs in Philosophy and Psychology.

 We are constantly adding new books to our collection, please take a look at our most recent acquisitions.
 If you have any requests or suggestions to add to our collection, please let us know.